xov121/holbertonschool-shell/basics/README.md

-script 0-current_working_directory prints the absolute path name of the current working directory using the pwd command
+0-current_working_directory prints the absolute path name of the current working directory using the pwd command 1-listit list the content of the current directory using the ls command